sfortis/openai_tts/README.md

 - **Chime option** – Useful for announcements on speakers. *(See Devices → OpenAI TTS → CONFIGURE button)*
 - **User-configurable chime sounds** – Drop your own chime sound into  `config/custom_components/openai_tts/chime` folder (MP3).
 - **Audio normalization option** – Uses more CPU but improves audio clarity on mobile phones and small speakers. *(See Devices → OpenAI TTS → CONFIGURE button)*
-- ⭐(New!) **Support for new gpt-4o-mini-tts model** – A fast and powerful language model.
+- **Support for new gpt-4o-mini-tts model** – A fast and powerful language model.
-- ⭐(New!) **Text-to-Speech Instructions option** – Instruct the text-to-speech model to speak in a specific way (only works with newest gpt-4o-mini-tts model).
+- **Text-to-Speech Instructions option** – Instruct the text-to-speech model to speak in a specific way (only works with newest gpt-4o-mini-tts model).
 [OpenAI new generation audio models](https://openai.com/index/introducing-our-next-generation-audio-models/)

+### ⭐ New Features in v0.3.4 Beta

+- **Volume Restoration** – Automatically restores speaker volumes to their original levels after TTS announcements.
+- **Media Pause/Resume** – Pauses currently playing media during announcements and resumes afterward (works with Sonos speakers).
+- **Sonos Integration** – Automatically groups and ungroups Sonos speakers for synchronized announcements.
+- **New `openai_tts.say` Service** – New service parameters including volume control and pause/resume options.
+- **Precise Audio Duration Detection** – Improved timing for TTS playback with better synchronization.
+- **Media Player Targeting** – Target speakers using areas, devices, or entity IDs for more flexible automations.
+- **Performance Optimizations** – Improved audio processing for faster TTS responses.